Python-for-geo-people/Course-information/README.md

 # CONTENT BELOW HAS NOT BEEN UPDATED

-## General description of the course
+## General description of this part of the course
-This course aims to:
+This part of the course fo course aims to:

 1. Introduce students to modelling Earth science data and the Python programming language
 2. Develop basic programming skills through analysis of common equations used in the Earth sciences